qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

 To address the inefficiency, Qibolab introduces the concept of Sweeper objects.

-Sweeper objects in Qibolab are characterized by a :class:`qibolab.sweeper.Parameter`.
+Sweeper objects in Qibolab are characterized by a :class:`qibolab.Parameter`.
 This parameter, crucial to the sweeping process, can be one of several types:

 - Amplitude
 - Duration